-Quarterly Analysis of Loans and Advances and Provisions (Form MA(BS)2A)
+Quarterly Analysis of Loans and Advances and Provisions Form MA(BS)2A and Part III of Form MA(BS)1H

 Introduction

 1. This return analyses, by economic sector, an authorized institution's loans and advances for use in Hong Kong.
 It also analyses the performance of an institution's selected assets (mainly loans and advances) and off-balance sheet exposures according to the classification methods defined in these instructions.
 Information on provisions set aside for each category of classified assets is also included.